Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-2-application-insights.md

     ![APIM App Insights Logger](../../assets/images/apim-app-insights-logger-2.png)

-    > Behind the scenes, a [Logger](https://docs.microsoft.com/rest/api/apimanagement/2019-12-01/logger/createorupdate) entity is created in your API Management instance, containing the Instrumentation Key of the Application Insights instance.
+    > Behind the scenes, a [Logger](https://docs.microsoft.com/rest/api/apimanagement/2019-12-01/logger/createorupdate) entity is created in your API Management instance, containing the Connection String of the Application Insights instance.

 ### Enable Application Insights logging for your API